 Methane is UK agriculture’s predominant greenhouse gas, making up about 56% of the total.

-The most effective route to reducing the emissions from agriculture would be limiting the amount of methane they produce in converting grass into meat and dairy products.
+The 16% decrease in the emissions from agriculture since 1990 have been attributed to a decline in animal numbers as well as a decrease in synthetic fertiliser use.
+As the greenhouse gas produced most by farming, the most effective route to reducing the emissions from agriculture further would be limiting the amount of methane they produce when converting the grass they eat into meat and dairy products.

 Efficiency of production

-Intensification of animal production is one possibility for improving this conversion efficiency.
+This conversion process can be made more efficient by intensification of animal production.
 But while keeping cattle permanently indoors allows greater control over inputs such as food and veterinary medicines, and more effective recycling of waste products (methane and dung), there is resistance among many consumers to the idea that cattle should not have the opportunity to graze outdoors.

 Reducing emissions from arable land and grassland

 About 84% of the UK’s nitrous oxide emissions come from soil, mainly due to the breakdown of fertilisers and animal manure used to increase crop productivity.
 Research is helping farmers to calculate more accurately the amount of nitrogen-based fertilisers needed, which in turn requires development of technologies to automatically monitor the nitrogen content of soil.